caltechlibrary/baler/README.md

 * push requests involving the workflow file itself or the optional list of ignored URLs
 * manual workflow dispatch execution

-Notice that the default configuration does **not** trigger execution on every push.
-That's because running tests at every push is rarely a good idea: if you're actively editing a file like the README file and pushing it to GitHub while it has an undiscovered URL error, you can easily generate many identical issue reports before you realize what happened.
-Instead, the author has found that a once-a-night run is good enough.
-The workflow does, however, also trigger on pull requests involving Markdown files, because that's a situation when it makes sense to test the URLs immediately.
+The workflow triggers on pull requests involving Markdown files, because that's a situation when it makes sense to test the URLs immediately.
+However, the default configuration does **not** trigger execution on every push.
+That's because running tests at every push is rarely a good idea: if you're actively editing a file like the README file and it has an undiscovered URL error, you can easily trigger the creation of many issue reports before you realize what happened.
+Instead, a once-a-night run is good enough.

 For more information about schedule-based execution, please see the GitHub document ["Workflow syntax for GitHub Actions"](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onschedule).
 For more information about other triggers you can use, please see the GitHub document ["Triggering a workflow"](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow).